 These three betting sites are all dedicated to building their brand in Canada.
 If you have been in downtown Toronto you may have noticed Sports Interaction advertising their site on SportsNet or Bodog advertising on the big screen at the Eaton Centre or Bet365 advertising at the Rogers Centre.
 This brand advertising, along with each of the sites commitment to providing the best betting experience to Canadians has allowed me to confidently recommend each of the sites to Canadian bettors.

 Recent Basketball Articles

 Different Basketball Bets

 Basketball is such a high scoring game with so many different stat lines for both the team and the players that there is a seemingly endless amount of bets that can be made throughout a basketball game.
-For the sake of this page I’m going to be focussing on the three most popular basketball game bets: spread betting, moneyline bets and over/under bets.
+For the sake of this page I’m going to be focusing on the three most popular basketball game bets: spread betting, moneyline bets and over/under bets.
 I will also be touching on the different basketball prop bets and futures wagers you can make.

 This is the most common form of basketball betting.
 It allows teams to be put on an even playing field and you can wager on whether you think either team will exceed their expectations and overcome their handicap.

 In this example the Denver Nuggets are 2 point favourites over the Orlando Magic.
 This means that the Nuggets must win by 3 or more points for a bet on Denver to win.
 On the flip side, a spread bet on the Magic is a winner if they either win the game outright or lose by a single point.
 If the game ends with Denver ahead by 2 points then the spread bets are a push and you will have your wager amount returned.